maniaclab/snowmass-connect-docs/docs/tutorial.md

     software ...............
 Software access tutorial
     tensorflow-matmul ......
 Tensorflow math operations as a singularity container job on the OSG - matrix multiplication

-Tutorial `stash-cvmfs` and `stash-http` do not work on the Snowmass Connect Login node at present.
+Tutorials `stash-cvmfs` and `stash-http` do not work on the Snowmass Connect Login node at present.
 We are working to replace with working variants.

 ## Install and Setup a Tutorial